Connectivity architecture for a managed instance in Azure SQL Database

-Managed instances depend on Azure services such as Azure Storage for backups, Azure Service Bus for telemetry, Azure Active Directory for authentication, and Azure Key Vault for Transparent Data Encryption (TDE).
-The managed instances make connections to these services.
+Managed instances depend on Azure services such as Azure Storage for backups, Azure Event Hubs for telemetry, Azure Active Directory for authentication, Azure Key Vault for Transparent Data Encryption (TDE) and a couple of Azure platform services that provide security and supportability features.
+The managed instances makes connections to these services.

-All communications use certificates for encryption and signing.
-To check the trustworthiness of communicating parties, managed instances constantly verify these certificates by contacting a certificate authority.
-If the certificates are revoked or can't be verified, the managed instance closes the connections to protect the data.
+All communications are encrypted and signed using certificates.
+To check the trustworthiness of communicating parties, managed instances constantly verify these certificates through certificate revocation lists.
+If the certificates are revoked, the managed instance closes the connections to protect the data.

 High-level connectivity architecture